hitobito/hitobito/doc/development/05_rest_api.md

 Hitobito offers a read-only JSON REST API that gives access to the basic data stored in the database.
 The output format follows the conventions of [json:api](http://jsonapi.org) (although in an older version according to this issue https://github.com/hitobito/hitobito/issues/207).
 The API currently does not set any CORS headers, so it has to be consumed server-side (querying it in JavaScript in a browser is not possible).

 ### Authentication

-* To use the API you need an authentication token.
+To use the API you need a valid authentication token, this can be one of the following

+* Service token
+* Personal OAuth access token
+* Personal API token

+#### Service token

+Service tokens are impersonal tokens ([service accounts](07_service_accounts.md)), that are meant to represent external applications.

+> :bangbang: Service tokens allow you to implement user unaware applications.
+Note that the consumer application is responsible for data protection: with service tokens the application may be able to access data which is not intended for public access!

+#### Personal OAuth access token

+Personal OAuth access tokens have the same permissions as the corresponding user, this allows you to implement an application where users log in using Hitobito as an OAuth authentication provider.

+To use the API, the provided access token is required to have the `api` scope, see [OAuth](08_oauth.md) for more information.

+#### Personal API token

 * Every user account can create personal tokens.
 * The tokens have the same permissions as the corresponding user.
 * Tokens have no expiration date, but can be actively deleted by the user.
-* There are also impersonal tokens ([service accounts](07_service_accounts.md)), that are meant to represent external applications.

-> :bangbang: If you have an application that needs to read data from hitobito, you'll probably want to use [service accounts](07_service_accounts.md).
+> :bangbang: If you have an application that needs to read data from hitobito, you'll probably want to use personal OAuth access tokens or [service accounts](07_service_accounts.md), depending on permission requirements.

 If you still want to use personal tokens, they can be managed using the following HTTP endpoints: